88 Lines About 44 Women

 "88 Lines About 44 Women" is a song by the new wave band the Nails.
 Initially recorded for their 1981 EP Hotel for Women, the song was re-recorded and released on the 1984 debut album Mood Swing.
 Along with the track "Let It All Hang Out", "88 Lines About 44 Women" peaked at number 46 on the US dance chart in March 1985.
+Influential New Rock radio station KROQ-FM in Los Angeles was first to champion the originally released single, and was heard in July 1982 playing the song.

 Background and recording

 Marc Campbell and David Kaufman of The Nails wrote "88 Lines About 44 Women" in a Manhattan loft.
 The rhythm track on the song was a preprogrammed track on Kaufman's Casio keyboard.

 The lyrics describe 44 different women, their habits, and their personalities.
 Campbell wrote the lyrics to the song and has explained that "some of the women [referenced in the song] are real, some are made up."
 Much of the song was inspired by women the group had encountered while moving from Boulder, Colorado, to New York City.
 He wrote the full lyrics in two hours on a manual typewriter, and the band recorded it the next day.
-The Nails never produced a music video for "88 Lines About 44 Women."
+The Nails never produced a music video for "88 Lines About 44 Women".